DimaBir/ResNetTensorRT/README.md

 <img src="./inference/cat3.jpg" width="20%">

 ## Benchmark Implementation Details
-Here you can see flow for each model and benchmark.
+Here you can see the flow for each model and benchmark.

 ### PyTorch CPU & CUDA
 In the provided code, we perform inference using the native PyTorch framework on both CPU and GPU (CUDA) configurations.
-This serves as a baseline to compare the performance improvements gained from other optimization techniques.
+This is a baseline to compare the performance improvements gained from other optimization techniques.

 #### Flow:
 1. The ResNet-50 model is loaded from torchvision and, if available, transferred to the GPU.
 2. Inference is performed on the provided image using the specified model.
-3. Benchmark results, including average inference time, are logged for both the CPU and CUDA setups.
+3. Benchmark results, including average inference time, are logged for the CPU and CUDA setups.

 ### TensorRT FP32 & FP16
 TensorRT offers significant performance improvements by optimizing the neural network model.
-In this code, we utilize TensorRT's capabilities to run benchmarks in both FP32 (single precision) and FP16 (half precision) modes.
+This code uses TensorRT's capabilities to run benchmarks in both FP32 (single precision) and FP16 (half precision) modes.

 #### Flow:
 1. Load the ResNet-50 model.